tuannq1606/rubick/README.md

 But, since you will probably need to SSH into your Rubick machine frequently, consider adding the "alias" described above to your host machine to quickly SSH into the Rubick box.

+### Connecting To Databases

+A `rubick` database is configured for both MySQL and Postgres out of the box.

+To connect to your MySQL or Postgres database from your host machine via Navicat or Sequel Pro, you should connect to `127.0.0.1` and port `33060` (MySQL) or `54320` (Postgres).
+The username and password for both databases is `rubick / secret`.

+> Note: You should only use these non-standard ports when connecting to the databases from
+> your host machine.
+You will use the default 3306 and 5432 ports in your database configuration
+> file since the application is running within the virtual machine.

 ### Adding Additional Sites

 Once your Rubick environment is provisioned and running, you may want to add additional Nginx sites for your Ruby applications.
 You can run as many Ruby installations as you wish on a single Rubick environment.
-To add an additional site, simply add the site to your ~/.rubick/Rubick.yaml file and then run the vagrant provision terminal command from your Rubick directory.
+To add an additional site, simply add the site to your `~/.rubick/Rubick.yaml` file and then run the `vagrant provision` terminal command from your Rubick directory.

 ### Ports